Browse by Medical Category

-When Greg was diagnosed, his doctors at the Massachusetts General Hospital Cancer Center were having success identifying and treating a particular type of lung cancer mutation: EGFR.
+When Greg was diagnosed, his doctors at the Mass General Hospital Cancer Center were having success identifying and treating a particular type of lung cancer mutation: EGFR.
 Greg’s lung cancer tested positive for the EGFR mutation, and he became the first patient at Mass General enrolled in the first ever clinical trial to target his mutation as a first line of therapy.

 "I was the first patient enrolled in the initial EGFR-targeted therapy clinical trial at Mass General.
-I didn’t have any hesitancy about starting a clinical trial because I had so much confidence in Mass General and in my team that I believed it had to be the best option.” - Greg Vrettos, patient.
+I didn’t have any hesitancy about starting a clinical trial because I had so much confidence in Mass General and in my team that I believed it had to be the best option.”

 “Greg is an ongoing inspiration to me.
 He’s rafted down the Colorado River, and plays in a band.
-Knowing that I had a part in making these every day experiences possible motivates me to work relentlessly to develop more targeted therapies.” – Lecia Sequist, MD, medical oncologist
+Knowing that I had a part in making these every day experiences possible motivates me to work relentlessly to develop more targeted therapies.”

 “Every time I see Greg, he looks so good and is always in a good mood.
 It’s people like Greg that give me hope that, perhaps one day, there will be a cure for cancer.
 His positive attitude and his patience make it hard to forget him."

 “I love building relationships with patients and take pride in collaborating with them to create treatment schedules that work for their daily lives.
 Over the years, Greg and I have become great friends and I am honored to be a part of his team.”

+“I’ve had the pleasure of guiding Greg through many of his follow-up imaging studies.
 Testing exams can be an overwhelming experience for many patients, but Greg has always been agreeable and upbeat.
-It’s been wonderful to be part of such a positive outcome.”- Shannon Phillips, CT Technologist
+It’s been wonderful to be part of such a positive outcome.”